-Enhancing the evolutionary potential and climate resilience of coral reefs for conservation and management.
+Enhancing the climate resilience of coral reefs, and fast tracking recovery

 We are developing knowledge and tools to support coral reef resilience in the face of climate change.
 This endeavour builds on years of AIMS research investigating how coral respond to changing environments.

 Climate change is the greatest threat to the world’s coral reefs.
 Marine heatwaves which cause coral bleaching are more frequent, extensive, intense and last longer, and cyclones are predicted to become more severe.
 This means coral reefs have less time to recover between disturbances.
 Additional pressures, such as changes to the quality and acidity of seawater also impair reef recovery.

 Environmental change is predicted to continue.
 Reefs are resilient, but coral reef animals and plants must become more able to cope with stressful conditions to survive into the future.
 It is not yet clear if their rate of adaptation is fast enough to keep up with changing conditions.

 To limit human-induced global warming, the world needs to lower emissions.
 However, sea temperatures are projected to increase to 1.5 to 2 degrees by the end of the century under all emission scenarios – and reducing emissions on its own is no longer enough to guarantee the future of reefs.
 Marine science is therefore working now to develop the tools to help reefs for the future adapt to, and recover from the effects of climate change.

 As leaders in reef recovery, adaptation and restoration research,we and our collaborators investigate the capacity for reefs to adapt naturally to change, and many ways we can help the Reef.
 An important aspect to our research is how these efforts can be used at large scales.

 Science to help coral reefs survive climate change

 AIMS is focused on helping coral reefs survive climate change.